U=U Africa Forum

 PAC and African partners CEYOHO in Botswana, HIV Survivors and Partners Network (HSPN) in South Africa, and Love to Love Organization in Uganda formed the U=U Africa Forum in 2021 to stimulate and support U=U programs in Africa.
 The Forum shares ideas and fosters collaborations in countries and regions where in-country partners have expressed need for support to develop sustainable and authentic U=U-related programs.

-The Forum produced the virtual U=U Africa “Best Practices” Forum building upon the Love to Love Organization’s U=U conference and march in Uganda in 2019, and the CEYOHO U=U conference in 2020.
+The Forum produced the virtual U=U Africa “Best Practices” Forum building upon the Love to Love Organization’s 2019 U=U conference and march in Uganda, and the 2020 CEYOHO U=U conference.
 The two-hour forum focused on U=U communications and was primarily for stakeholders currently operating U=U

 education programs in Africa.
 The goals were to share lessons learned and to identify the programs and people on the continent who are doing the U=U work so we can mobilize stakeholders and continue to build the U=U Africa movement.
 This was the first of a series of forums to stimulate and support country- and region-wide African U=U movements and provide partners with practical tools and guidance.